-Our soils and climate are very similar to some of the top wine-growing regions of Austria and northern France, so we’ve used the centuries of knowledge they’ve gained in those regions to determine what grapes are best suited for our vineyard site.
-Our main white varieties are Chardonnay, Riesling and Gewürztraminer while plantings of red grapes include Pinot Noir, Cabernet Franc, and an Austrian red named Blaufränkisch.
+By utilizing well-timed crop thinning, we are able to concentrate the flavors and aromas of our grapes which ultimately lead to small quantities of highly intense and complex wines.
+Our vineyard manager uses techniques learned during his study of Viticulture at Cornell University; utilizing methods specific to cool climate grape growing that help us achieve the full potential of each well-tended vine.
+Our soils and climate are very similar to some of the top wine-growing regions in Austria and northern France, so we’ve applied the centuries of knowledge gained in those areas to our own process of selecting the grapes that are best suited to our site.
+Our main white varieties are Chardonnay, Riesling and Gewürztraminer, while plantings of red grapes include Pinot Noir, Cabernet Franc and an Austrian red named Blaufränkisch.

-Stop by for an antique tractor-pulled tour through the vineyard and discover firsthand how these vines turn sunlight into our most beloved beverage.
+Stop by for an antique tractor-pulled tour through our vineyard and learn how these vines turn sunlight into wines with soulful charm.